windsywinds/mission4/README.md

 npm i
 ```

-3. Start MongoDB Compass, create .env file, add your Azure variables and MongoDB localhost address
+3. Create .env file, add your Azure variables

 ```sh
 VITE_API_KEY=< API_KEY >
 VITE_ENDPOINT_NAME=< https://your-end-point.cognitiveservices.azure.com >
 ```
-4. Seed the database via the CLI.
-Alternatively you can use "node server/cli/commands.cjs seedPath" to define your own path.
+4. Start MongoDB Compass and seed the database via the CLI with the below command in vscode terminal.
+Alternatively you can use the "seedPath" command to define your own path.
 A full list of commands can be found using "node server/cli/commands.cjs help", or you can use the short cut "npm cli < command >"

 ```sh
 npm run seed